How To Use GoFundMe To Fund A Business In 8 Steps

 With over $5 billion raised on the platform since its inception in 2010, GoFundMe has a reputation for helping to cover the costs of personal emergencies in a world where most of us are just one missed paycheck away from ruin.
 But while the company has become synonymous with charitable crowdfunding, you might not realize that GoFundMe can be used to fund a business as well.
 Want proof?
 Here are the categories you can choose from when creating your GoFundMe campaign:

-Now, don’t get me wrong: If your entrepreneurial venture is a high-tech startup with exponential growth potential, or if you’re creating the next tabletop gaming sensation, you’re going to be better off going with a more commercially-oriented crowdfunding platform like Kickstarter (see our review) or Indiegogo (see our review), or perhaps one of the new equity crowdfunding sites that have popped up in recent years.
+Now, don’t get me wrong: If your entrepreneurial venture is a high-tech startup with exponential growth potential, or if you’re creating the next tabletop gaming sensation, you’re going to be better off going with a more commercially-oriented crowdfunding platform such as Kickstarter or Indiegogo.
+Or perhaps you could try out one of the new equity crowdfunding sites that have popped up in recent years.

 However, for the right kind of startup business — preferably one with a local/community focus and with a compelling story to tell about overcoming adversity — GoFundMe is an attractive fundraising option.
 One big reason?
 GoFundMe charges no platform fee to individual campaigns launched from the US, UK, and Canada.
 The typical crowdfunding site takes 5% of what you raise.

 I’ll give three real-world examples of people using GoFundMe to fund a business and finding success:

 - Two Detroit students raised $3,000 to fund their socially-conscious waffle cookie company

 - Owners of a San Francisco restaurant raised $50K to get out of debt

 - A veteran raised $2,000 to start his motorcycle repair shop

 Read on for the eight steps you should follow to get money from GoFundMe to start your own business.